Ancient Greek Thought and Civilization Part II: The Greek Enlightenment and the Golden Age of Athens (510-399 BCE)

 This course will examine the perennially influential constitutions of Classical Athens and Sparta, survey the great events of 5th c.
 BCE Greece, and will explore many of the most significant and extraordinary works and ideas that survive to us from the “Golden Age of Athens”.

 Ancient Greek Thought and Civilization Part I. The Archaic Era (c.
-776–510 BCE) is a prerequisite for this course.
-This course is a prerequisite for Ancient Greek Thought and Civilization Part III.
+776–510 BCE) is strongly recommended for those intending to take this course, and this course is strongly recommended for those intending to take Ancient Greek Thought and Civilization Part III.
 The World and Ideas of Plato and his Contemporaries (c.
-428-347 BCE).
+428-347 BCE)

 Course Prerequisites